komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/insert.md

 - `@KomapperCreatedAt`
 - `@KomapperUpdatedAt`

-If you explicitly call the `eq` function, the explicit value takes precedence.
+If you explicitly call the `eq` function for those properties, the explicit value takes precedence.

 The definition of `KomapperAutoIncrement` cannot be disabled with an explicit value.